Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    ```bash
    ncn-m001# passwd
    ```
-   > **`NOTE`** A workaround script for rotating the default private ssh key is available in the LiveCD at /opt/cray/csm/workarounds/livecd-post-reboot/CASMINST-1667/ssh-key-rotate.sh.
 1. Run `kubectl get nodes` to see the full Kubernetes cluster.
     > **`NOTE`** If the new node fails to join the cluster after running other cloud-init items please refer to the
     > `handoff`